I'm new to Splatoon, but I've already fallen in love with Splatoon 3

 But the absolute best part of the single-player portion, which is new to the Splatoon series, was the Tri-Stringer.
 It’s a bow-and-arrow that can fire three shots at once — vertically when standing and horizontally when jumping.
 That in itself is cool, but it’s even more versatile with its charged shots, which freeze briefly before exploding.
 In the weapon’s introductory stage, there are several enemy configurations that put all of this to the test, such as turrets with shields that require you to time a charged shot to the moving platforms behind them to work around their defenses.
 All told, the Tri-Stringer was an absolute joy to use as I alternated between its different firing types.

 I do still have a fair number of questions about the campaign, though.
 While trailers indicate a decent variety in locations, I can’t comment on the actual story itself.
 I’m not expecting a riveting tale, of course, but even still, the levels I played didn’t offer any inklings (pun very much intended) on the plot or characters.
-Further, the Nintendo Treehouse rep playing beside me couldn’t — or wouldn’t — confirm how long the actual campaign would be.
+Further, the Nintendo Treehouse rep playing beside me wouldn’t confirm how long the actual campaign would be.
 If nothing else, it’s certainly not shaping up to be some lore-heavy affair, which should make it easy to jump into.

 An absolute blast with others